Burning Conditions - Fire Risk

 Fires are only allowed in approved receptacles.

-The R.M. of Springfield uses multiple resources to determine the risk involving open air fires.
+The RM of Springfield uses multiple resources to determine the risk involving open-air fires.
 This information is used to determine when and to what extent a Burn Ban is initiated.
+Burn Ban notices are shared on our website, through Springfield Connect email alerts, on our Instagram and Facebook pages, and via roadside highway signage.